irmen/prog8/docs/source/programming.rst

 Augmented assignments (such as ``A += X``) are also available, but these are just shorthands for normal assignments (``A = A + X``).

+Only register variables and variables of type byte, word and float can be assigned a new value.
+It's not possible to set a new value to string or array variables etc, because they get allocated a fixed amount of memory which will not change.

 .. attention::
     **Data type conversion (in assignments):**
     When assigning a value with a 'smaller' datatype to a register or variable with a 'larger' datatype,